Sampling from a mixture of different groups of coupons: Introduction of the problem and main results

-namely the minimum of $T_1, \dots, T_g$.
-Our first quantity of study is $P\{T_l = T_{\min}\}$, i.e. the probability that the totality of the coupons of the Group $l$ is collected before collecting all coupons of any other Group $j$ with $j \ne l$ (in other words, $P\{T_l = T_{\min}\}$ is the probability that the Group $l$ is the first group to be detected in its entirety).
-Notice that the equality $T_j = T_l$ is impossible unless, of course, $j = l$, hence
+namely the minimum of $T_1, \dots, T_g$ (thus $P\{T_1 = T_{\min}\}$ is the probability that the Group $1$ is the first group to be detected in its entirety).
+Notice that the equality $T_j = T_k$ is impossible unless, of course, $j = k$.

 \textbf{Theorem 1.}